rapidsai/raft/docs/source/raft_ann_benchmarks.md

                         Scale to use when drawing the Y-axis (default: linear) --raw                 Show raw results (not just Pareto frontier) in faded colours (default: False)
 ```
+`algorithms`: plots all algorithms that it can find results for the specified `dataset`

+`groups`: plot only specific groups of parameters configurations for an algorithm.
+Groups are defined in YAML configs (see `configuration`), and by default run `base` group

+`algo-groups`: this parameter is helpful to append any specific algorithm+group combination to plot results for in addition to all the arguments from `algorithms` and `groups`.
+It is of the format `<algorithm>.<group>`, or for example, `raft_cagra.large`

 The figure below is the resulting plot of running our benchmarks as of August 2023 for a batch size of 10, on an NVIDIA H100 GPU and an Intel Xeon Platinum 8480CL CPU.
 It presents the throughput (in Queries-Per-Second) performance for every level of recall.